giovannicandido/angular-http-interceptor/README.md

 I plan to add a LoadingBarInterceptor, a DialogInterceptor, and a SessionExpirationInterceptor.
 All of then optional, you can write your own.

-Note: The Http request will only execute after all observables in the before interceptors execute
+**Note**: The Http request will only execute after all observables in the before interceptors execute

 # How to use

+You need to import HttpModule and `InterceptorModule` and provide the interceptors.
+The `IntercetorModule.withInterceptors()` static function is used to create the module with the providers.

+The method `InterceptorModule.withInterceptors()` accepts all kinds of providers (ValueProviders, FactoryProviders...) and plain classes.
+Exemples:

+    InterceptorModule.withInterceptors([InterceptorClass])
+    InterceptorModule.withInterceptors([{ provide: Interceptor, useClass: InterceptorClass }])
+    InterceptorModule.withInterceptors([{ provide: Interceptor, useExisting: InterceptorClass }])
+    InterceptorModule.withInterceptors([{ provide: Interceptor, useValue: interceptorObject }])

+This give the flexibility you need.
+The `provide` part is always overrided to a `OpaqueToken`, is irrelevant what you put here, but the typescript compiler will complain if you omit.

+More complete examples:

     import { NgModule } from "@angular/core"
     import { HttpModule } from "@angular/http"